A Learning-Augmented Overlay Network: Introduction

-As our third contribution, we present a learning-augmented P2P protocol, \laslin (Learning-Augmented Skip List Network), which combines our \uniform protocol with a predicted \sln to strike consistency and robustness guarantees~(Definition \ref{def:consistency-robustness}).
-For each node, \laslin takes as prediction an integer between $1$ and $\lceil\ln n\rceil$ and sets it as its \emph{integer heights} at initialization time; it then draws a number in $(0, 1)$ uniformly at random and adds it to the integer heights to obtain its final heights as a Continuous \sln.
-We show that \laslin is comparable to an optimum static \sln when the predictions are correct ($O(1)$-consistent) and at worst a $\ln n$ factor off a demand-oblivious P2P protocol with arbitrary predictions ($O(\log^2n)$-robust).
-Finally we show that, in the special case of a very sparse demand matrix (see Definition~\ref{def:super-sparse}), the version of \laslin with binary predictions always outperforms any demand-oblivious P2P protocol with high probability: \laslin obtains an exponentially better cost with correct predictions while it asymptotically matches the cost of the state-of-the-art P2P protocols for arbitrary predictions~(see Theorem~\ref{thm:super-sparse-consistency-robustness}).
-We provide simulations to assess the performance of \laslin on Zipfian demand matrices.
+As our third contribution, we present a learning-augmented overlay algorithm, \laslin (Learning-Augmented Skip List Network), which combines our \uniform algorithm with a predicted \sln to strike consistency and robustness guarantees (\autoref{def:consistency-robustness}).
+For each node, \laslin takes as prediction an integer between $1$ and $\lceil\ln n\rceil$ and sets it as its \emph{integer heights} at initialization time; it then draws a number in $[0, 1]$ uniformly at random and adds it to the integer heights to obtain its final heights as a \csln; it may then join the network using the join() procedure.
+We show that \laslin is comparable to an optimum static \sln when the predictions are correct ($O(1)$-consistent) and at worst a $O(\log^2 n)$ factor away from the optimum static \sln in case of adversarial predictions ($O(\log^2n)$-robust).